🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“Ά Public WiFi Availability + 3.4 -- 10 Public WiFi is scarce in Ajloun, limited to a few cafes and hotels; not a reliable option for nomads, so mobile data or personal hotspot is essential.
+πŸ“Ά Public WiFi Availability + 3.4 -- 10 Public WiFi is limited to some cafes and hotels; not widespread like in tourist-heavy areas.

 βš–οΈ LEGAL & ADMINISTRATIVE